 The University encourages students to explore all options for outside scholarship assistance.
 Local businesses, foundations, churches, unions, civic organizations, etc., often sponsor scholarships that can be used toward educational costs.

-A good place to begin the search for outside scholarships is the University's Scholarship Bulletin Board.
+Secure and comprehensive scholarship search engines can be found at FastWeb or The College Board.
 The University of the Arts advises students NEVER to pay for financial aid information or for scholarship searches.